 - Finding balance in a 24/7 world

-- Parenting with finesse
+- Parenting with mindfulness and finesse

 When I work with you I will focus on your vision of a successful counselling experience.